Position Title

 About

-I am a third-year Ph.D. student in the Department of Sociology at UC Davis.
-My qualifying paper investigates how gay men of color navigate and negotiate their racial and cultural differences in "nonwhite" interracial relationships.
-One of my prior and ongoing research focuses on the legalization of the same-sex marriage movement in Taiwan, and how activists employed a variety of strategies to achieve the goal in a condensed manner.
-I am developing this topic with Dr. Kao (Virginia Commonwealth University) to examine human rights discourse intertwined with the complexity of Taiwanese identifications in geopolitics.
-I am also collaborating with Dr. Clerge (UC Davis) to explore how sociologists develop students' racial sociological imagination through the concept of the racial wealth gap in a transnational classroom.
+I am a fourth-year Ph.D. student in the Department of Sociology at UC Davis.
+My qualifying paper examines how anti-Blackness constructs racial boundaries that shape dating preferences and mate selection among and between queer men of color.
+My dissertation project aims to explore how individuals’ racial schemas transform beyond US borders and how these transformation shapes the everyday lives of migrants of color.
+My previous work explores how queer activists employed various strategies to achieve the legalization of same-sex marriage in Taiwan within a condensed time frame.
+I am currently extending this research with Dr. Kao (Virginia Commonwealth University) to investigate how human rights discourse is understood and deployed in Taiwan’s queer movements.
+Additionally, I am collaborating with Dr. Clerge (UC Davis) to examine how sociologists cultivate students’ racial sociological imagination through the concept of the racial wealth gap in a transnational classroom.

 Research Focus

-Sexualities, Race and Ethnicity, Sex and Gender, Feminist and Queer Theory, Culture, Social Movements, Global and Transnational Sociology, East Asian and Taiwan Studies
+Race and Ethnicity, Gender and Sexualities, Cultural Sociology, Feminist and Queer Theory, Social Movements, Taiwan Studies

 Publications